Realswitzer/Realswitzer.github.io/README.txt

 js is pretty cringe, and i dont want to call on some ext domain for site functionality.

+gpg_readme.txt is copied from ~/gpgs/README
+it may be outdated unless i create more keys
+:3c

 if you do, i wont mail you a cookie (2 weeks + possible fees) but i will create a shoutout page and you will be included -- if you want to commit